nextflow-io/training/docs/nf_template/3_create.md

 The nf-core pipeline template utilizes Nextflows flexible customization options and has a series of configuration files throughout the template.

 In the template, the `nextflow.config` file is a central configuration file and is used to set default values for parameters and other configuration options.
-The majority of configuration options are applied by default while others (e.g., software dependency profiles) are included as optional profiles and can be applied at runtime.
+The majority of these configuration options are applied by default while others (e.g., software dependency profiles) are included as optional profiles.

-There are several additional configuration files that are stored in the `conf` folder and are either added to the configuration scope by default or optionally as profiles:
+There are several configuration files that are stored in the `conf` folder and are either added to the configuration by default or optionally as profiles:

 -   `base.config`: sensible defaults for pipeline resource requests.
 -   `igenomes.config`: configuration settings required to access the igenomes registry.